 According to instructor Clio Stearns, Ph.D., “Kinesthetic games allow third graders to put their bodies to use alongside their minds and can be particularly helpful for students who do not like to sit still or who benefit from multi-sensory approaches to learning.”

-There are many fun games that boost literacy skills, including Scrabble, Story Cubes, Tall Tales, Headbanz, and more.
-Try this fun board game, available on Amazon, which has three different games that students can play to boost their reading comprehension.
-Put it on your classroom wishlist!
+There are many fun board games for the classroom that boost literacy skills, including Scrabble, Story Cubes, Tall Tales, Hedbanz, and more.
+Try this fun option, which has three different board games that students can play to boost their reading comprehension.
+Put it on your classroom wish list!

 According to Home Reading Helper, one great way for students to remember and internalize what they read is by using sticky notes.
 Using these symbols as a guide, students place a sticky note with the appropriate symbol next to a line in a book to show their thinking as they read.

 Learn more: RB Comprehension Strategies

 16. Be a word detective

 We can teach inferring for a variety of purposes.
 Students can infer how a character feels or why they behave in a certain way.
 They can even infer the theme of a book.
 This engaging activity focuses on inferring the meanings of unfamiliar words.
 Using the free download, students pick out “mystery words,” make a guess as to what the word means, identify clues, and write a sentence using the word.